Nominate a candidate

 How are the recipients of the award selected?

-Winners will be selected by a Blue Ribbon panel of community leaders and past winners who will consider the impact of the nominee's contributions as well as other factors including leadership, commitment as well as the breadth and impact of their work.
-At the discretion of the jury, a number of nominations may be brought forward for consideration the following year.
+Winners will be selected by a Blue Ribbon panel of past winners and past judges who will consider the impact of the nominee's contributions as well as other factors including leadership, commitment as well as the breadth and impact of their work.
 Decisions of the jury are final.

 What do award recipients receive?

-Recipients of the Sheila and Victor Goldbloom Distinguished Community Service Award will be presented with a trophy at a special ceremony organized by the QCGN on October 8, 2015 at Montreal's St. James Club.
+Recipients of the Sheila and Victor Goldbloom Distinguished Community Service Award will be presented with a trophy at a special ceremony organized by the QCGN usually held in October.

 For further information on the Awards, please contact Rita Legault at 514 868-9044, ext.
 223